idaholab/moose/tutorials/tutorial03_verification/doc/content/tutorial03_mms.md

 ### Assumed Solution

-The form of the solution is arbitrary, but certain characteristics are desirable to eliminate the accumulation of error unnecessarily.
+The form of the solution is arbitrary, but certain characteristics are desirable to eliminate an unnecessary accumulation of error.

 - For a spatial study, the solution +should not+ be exactly represented by the shape functions and +should+ be exactly represented by the numerical integration scheme.